 There also other ferry routes between Finland and Sweden.
 See our Finland to Sweden Ferries article.

 Having a ferry from Helsinki to Stockholm or from Stockholm to Helsinki is affordable and practical.
 When planning a holiday in Helsinki, we recommend reserving enough time to visit Sweden too.
-Find some interesting activities form GetYourGuide.
+Find some interesting activities from GetYourGuide.
 Reserve at least two free days for a return cruise to Stockholm.
-Another option is to to visit the beautiful Tallinn.
+Another option is to visit the beautiful Tallinn.
 Check out a separate article about Tallinn ferries.

 Have you travelled between Helsinki and Stockholm?
 Comment below!